Convergence guarantees for discrete mode approximations to non-Markovian quantum baths

-Our work provides a rigorous analysis of the pseudomode approximation to simulating non-Markovian open quantum systems.
+In conclusion, our work provides a rigorous analysis of Markovian dilations to non-Markovian open quantum systems.
 We show that the finite-time dynamics of a wide class of non-Markovian quantum systems can always be well approximated by a larger Markovian system, and we also provide theoretical scalings of how much larger the effective Markovian system is.
-Our results provide a rigorous footing to numerical methods for simulating non-Markovian quantum systems used in practice.
+Several questions of interest to open quantum system theory are left open in this work.
+One of the questions that we leave unanswered is to study the class of coupling functions, with possibly distributional kernels, for which the resulting system-environment dynamics is well defined.
+A rigorous study of this problem would be relevant to advancing the mathematical understanding of non-Markovian open quantum system models, and could lead to a general proof of assumption 2.
+Another direction to pursue would be to improve the exponential dependence of the error estimates on time $t$, or to identify settings in which these error estimates are tight. \twocolumngrid